PPH Butterfly

 PPH Butterfly - Post-Partum Haemorrhage Butterfly Study

-The device, which has been developed through extensive consultation with healthcare professionals and a patient focus group, has the potential to help save thousands of women’s lives around the world.
+The device, developed through extensive consultation with healthcare professionals and a patient focus group, has the potential to help save thousands of women’s lives around the world.

-It could be particularly important in low-income settings as some of the traditional PPH treatment methods which involve injecting drugs like oxytocin, are dependent on clean needles and refrigeration - something that is not always available.
+It could be particularly important in low-income settings as a drug-free way of controlling bleeding.
+This is important because several of the usual treatment methods are dependent on clean needles and refrigeration – and they are not always available.

-Two studies have been completed testing this device.
-Both have been funded by the NIHR Invention for Innovation (i4i) programme and sponsored by the University of Liverpool.
+Two studies have been completed testing this device, both funded by the NIHR Invention for Innovation (i4i) programme and sponsored by the University of Liverpool:

 For more information see the PPH Butterfly page on the University of Liverpool's website.